 Australia’s preferential voting system is relatively unusual.
 Most countries use some form of first-past-the-post or proportional voting.

 Australia uses the preferential system of voting in elections for the House of Representatives.
-This means that voters are required to number the candidates on the ballot paper in order of preference.
+This means that voters are required to number all the candidates on the ballot paper in order of preference.
 It is not acceptable to vote using ticks and crosses.

 To win, a candidate needs to secure an absolute majority, or 50% plus one, of valid votes cast.
 If a candidate does not secure an absolute majority of primary, or first preference votes, then the candidate with the least number of primary votes is eliminated and his/her votes reallocated in accordance with their second preferences.